asantanabo/Quantum-Espresso-Tools/README.md

 The second file called projection.py performs a projection of any two q-points from the previous code.
 The third code called gen_modes.py generates an arrow representation of the modes computed by Quantum Espresso.

-Results of the projection can be observed in projection.png and for the arrow generation code in arrow.png.
+Results of the projection can be observed in projection.png and totalprojection.png.